-  - Creator Backlash: Portal's writer, Erik Wolpaw, is sick of the non-stop cake jokes.
-In this interview, he claims there won't be any references to it in the sequel.
-However, with one of Doug Rattmann's drawings in the sequel depicting the cake (at 1:07 in the video), and the binary code in Part 1 of the comic translating to "the cake is a lie", Valve seems to have gone back on that.
-Wolpaw even said they couldn't resist putting one joke.
+- Creator Backlash: Portal's writer, Erik Wolpaw, grew sick of the non-stop cake jokes after the first game.
+In this interview, he claimed there wouldn't be any references to it in the sequel — only to include things like one of Doug Rattmann's drawings depicting the cake (at 1:07 in the video), and the binary code in Part 1 of the comic translating to "the cake is a lie."
+In the end, Wolpaw just couldn't resist.

 - Defictionalization: The Portal Gun

 - Prop Recycling:

 - The "High-Energy Pellet" is the same sprite and sound effects as the Combine's energy orbs.
 Its effect on living beings is pretty much the same as well, although Gordon's suit seems to block its damage.

 - Chell's leg-springs were part of an enemy cut from Half-Life 2, the Combine Assassin.